jcraig13/machine_learning/Final_assignment_03/README.md

 Although you are clustering ***images,*** you will be clustering on their metadata--not the characteristics of the images themselves. *NOTE: you may optionally include image characteristics, but this is not expected.* The metadata is contained in a [`csv` file in this repository](https://github.com/visualizedata/ml/blob/master/final_assignment_3/option_2/cluster_images.csv).
 Column descriptions and measurements are [also contained in this repository](https://github.com/visualizedata/ml/blob/master/final_assignment_3/option_2/contents-of-cluster_images.csv); a [PDF elaborates on the most important image attributes](https://github.com/visualizedata/ml/blob/master/final_assignment_3/option_2/ML%20bertin%20visual%20variables%20definitions.pdf).
 Thumbnails of the [images are also included](https://github.com/visualizedata/ml/blob/master/final_assignment_3/option_2/img_small).

+For metadata, I chose to focus on art movement and medium.
+For medium I had a simple boolean condition to check if the item was a painting or not.
+I think in museums I most often see painting alongside other paintings.
+I think sculptures, photographs, and drawings all go together as "less" traditional art forms.
+I realized quickly that I could not just add the metadata without converting it to a floating point in order for Kmeans to be able to analyze it.
+I wanted to add the art movement associated with the item, but I couldn't just use a string.
+I conditionally assigned each movement with it's own respective integer.
+I think after adding this, the number of clusters decreased significantly.
+I settled on 10 clusters for the fact that I did not want the collections to be too big.
+I wanted an "appropriate" about of images per cluster while still being visually similar.
+I am happy with the way the collections came out.
+I personally see a relationship between the items within each cluster.
+I think the line work and style has a lot to do with how they are clustered together.
+You can easily see when the cluster changes, which is an improvement to just determining if they are paintings or not.

 #### Starter code

 A [starter Jupyter notebook](https://github.com/visualizedata/ml/blob/master/final_assignment_3/option_2/cluster_starter.ipynb) is included to give you a jump start on: